cg2wilson/cg2wilson.github.io/research.md

 - How students learn and interact with calculus, particularly the transfer of skillsets
 - Mathematical creativity
 - Student notions of equivalence
+- Trauma-informed teaching practices, particularly with respect to mathematics trauma/anxiety

 ### Collaborators
 - [Dr. Milo&#0353; Savi&#0263;](http://www.milossavic.com/)